Categories

 3. Contact Vendor to Confirm Information Change

 Once you’ve received the updated form, and confirmed all the data against your records, it’s time to contact the vendor.
-Call the Vendor to verify the change if there are any.
+Call the vendor to verify the changes if there are any.
 This may seem cumbersome to both parties at first, but the benefits outweigh the pain.
 There won’t be any payment delays, and you won’t have to try to recover lost money.

 While verifying the information, keep in mind that the vendors may not respond right away, so you need to find a way to keep track.
 If the Vendors don’t respond in time, don’t process the payment.